nuscien/trivial/Core/README.md

 Set an action with a specific interceptor to control its execution.

 - `Interceptor.Debounce`:
-  You may request to invoke a specific action several times in a short time but only the last one should be executed and previous ones should be ignored.
+  Request to invoke a specific action several times in a short time but only the last one should be executed and previous ones should be ignored.
   A sample is real-time search suggestion.
 - `Interceptor.Throttle`:
-  You may want to execute an action only once in a short time even if you invoke several times.
+  Raise actually only once in a short time even if invoke several times.
   A sample is the submit button in a form.
 - `Interceptor.Times`:
-  You can define an action can be only executed only when invoke in the specific times range and others will be ignored.
+  The action can be only executed only when invoke in the specific times range and others will be ignored.
   A sample is double click.
 - `Interceptor.Multiple`:
   A handler to execute for the specific times and the state will be reset after a while.